NCAR/container-dtc-nwp/components/README.dockerrun_snow.txt

 #
-# Example of running select components of the dtc-nwp container.
+# Example of running select components of the dtc-wps_wrf container.
 # User may choose to skip WPS, REAL, WRF, or UPP by using the 'skip'
 # command line argument.
 The example below would allow the user
 # to rureun the UPP component of the container, perhaps to output